 Allison believes performing arts can transform people, and she is excited to share her knowledge, experience, and love for the arts with others.

-Colin Smith began his life at the piano at age 3, with acclaimed Yamaha instructor Ellene Owens.
+Colin began his life at the piano at age 3, with acclaimed Yamaha instructor Ellene Owens.
 He briefly attended the NOCCA institute with Dr. Jee Yeoun Ko, and attended ULL, studying with Dr. Susie Garcia.

 He has stage and orchestra pit experience with Family Playhouse, City Park Players, and Acting Unlimited, and has far too many songs in his head at once.